About this 8-day summer itinerary

 - the comfortable 3-star Hotel Ambassador, just outside the town center of Brig, offers free parking for guests and a lovely restaurant;

-- Hotel Europe, a 3-star hotel right across the rail station, is located very centrally and still offers free parking;
+- Hotel Europe, a 3-star hotel right across the rail station, is located very centrally and offers free parking;

 - more tips for hotels in Brig are listed here.